puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 > -Mickey Newbury

-Conditional statements let your Puppet code behave differently in different situations.
-They are most helpful when combined with facts or with data pertaining to the systems.
-This enables you to write code to perform as desired on a variety of operating systems and under differing system conditions.
-Pretty neat, don't you think?
+Conditional statements allow you to write Puppet code that will return different values or execute different blocks of code depending on conditions you specify.
+This is key to getting your Puppet modules to perform as desired on machines running different operating systems and fulfilling different roles in your infrastructure.

 Puppet supports a few different ways of implementing conditional logic: